amoryc1/Pertys-Super-TD/readme.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [beta 0.12] - 2024-09-09

+### Added
+- Way to add events at the start of a wave (like a text box appearing) inside the level editor.
+But are not functional yet

+### Changes
+- Some code in the level editor (whatever i was on while making that id like rn)
+- Camo layer of Airplane Sniper now shows behind the hand layer
+- You can now scroll the enemy list in the level editor

+### Fixes
+- Airplane Sniper is now fully red if unable to be purchased

 ## [beta 0.11] - 2024-09-08

 - I have school starting tommorow so updates are slowing down after today